milaboratory/mixcr-docker/README.md

+# This Docker repository is deprecated and will be removed on September 1, 2022.
+Please see  for the new docker repo.

-# Official MiXCR Docker image
+# [OLD] Official MiXCR Docker image

 Run as: